 Meeting his adoptive father

-According to the real Mike, he first officially met his adoptive father after Tuohy drove to his school to check in on him and make sure that his lunch money had processed.
+According to the real Mike’s account of the events, however, he first officially met his adoptive father after Tuohy drove to his school to check in on him and make sure that his lunch money had processed.
+Quite a departure, no?

 Not just a mentee